reservoir-data/tap-coda/README.md

 _**Note:** This tap will work in any Singer environment and does not require Meltano.
 Examples here are for convenience and to streamline end-to-end orchestration scenarios._

-Your project comes with a custom `meltano.yml` project file already created.
-Open the `meltano.yml` and follow any _"TODO"_ items listed in the file.

-Next, install Meltano (if you haven't already) and any needed plugins:
+Install Meltano (if you haven't already) and any needed plugins:

 ```bash
 # Install meltano